-However, there were too many of our top rated fat burner ingredients missing from this product for us to consider it as one of the very best supplements in this category.
+However, there were too many of our top rated ingredients missing from this product for us to consider it as one of the very best supplements in this category.

-Be sure to check out our updated guide to the 5 best fat burner supplements on the market right now via the link below.
+Be sure to check out our updated guide to the five leading supplements on the market right now via the link below.

 As we always like to remind our readers, there is no such thing as a magic pill to help you burn fat.

-You should always first make sure that your training hard and eating right before trying any fat burner supplement for the first time.
+You should always first make sure that your training hard and eating right before trying any kind of supplement for the first time.

-That being said, if you’re already exercising regularly and stick to a healthy diet, then the right fat burner supplement can make a big difference to your results.
+That being said, if you’re already exercising regularly and stick to a healthy diet, then a good supplement can help to support you on your journey.

 MORE: The latest football news